 There are quite significant differences between Indian and Canadian cultures.
-For example, the main religion in Canada is Christianity (Catholocism), which accounts for almost 70 per cent of the Canadian population, whereas in India the main religion in Hinduism which makes up 79.8 per cent of the Indian population.
+For example, the main religion in Canada is Christianity (Catholocism), which accounts for almost 70 percent of the Canadian population, whereas in India the main religion is Hinduism which makes up 79.8 percent of the Indian population.
 This however does not mean that you won’t feel at home in Canada.

 Canada is known for its extreme temperatures, as is India.
 Whereas Canada is known for its extremely cold winters, often dropping below 0° Celsius, India is known for its hot summers, averaging between 32 and 40 0° Celsius did you know that Canada in fact has four seasons and depending on which province you choose to move to in Canada, the coastal regions, like British Columbia, you could experience some wonderfully mild climates.